D-Molloy/ts-devguide/README.md

 - like function arguments, but for types in class/function definitions
 - Allows us to define the type of a property/argument/return value at a future point
 - used heavily when writing reusable code

+### Inheritance vs Composition (04-csvReader)

+- Inheritance
+  - CHARACTERIZED BY AN 'is a ' RELATIONSHIP BETWEEN TWO CLASSES
+  - e.g. MatchReader 'is a' csvFileReader because MatchReader has all of the properties/methods of csvFileReader
+- Composition
+  - CHARACTERIZED BY A 'has a' RELATIONSHIP BETWEEN TWO CLASSES
+  - e.g. MatchReader had a reference to some outside object (CsvFileReader)